websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Navigation Menu Widget

 You can determine if a page is hidden from Navigation Menu widgets configured to display the Public Pages Hierarchy.
 When enabled, a hidden page can still appear in other navigation menus if added to them.
-See [Configuring Site Navigation](./../../04-site-navigation/configuring-site-navigation.md) for more information.
+See [Managing Site Navigation](../../site-navigation/managing-site-navigation.md) for more information.

 ![Determine whether a page is hidden from Navigation Menu widgets.](./configuring-individual-pages/images/04.png)